DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step3.3.
 Check Balance

-As mentioned above, to create contract and then to upload files, you must have enough tokens.
+As mentioned above, to create contracts and then upload files, you must have enough tokens.
 You can use the following command in the console to check the account balance.
 Wait until the result is not 0, and then you can proceed to the next step

 ```js
 > eth.getBalance(eth.accounts[0])
 ```

-**NOTE: Before you proceed to _Step3.4.
-Client Configuration_, please make sure that you have connected to at least 3 hosts.
-You can run the following code to get the number of storage hosts.
-If error returned, it means no host is available yet**
+**NOTE: before you proceed to _Step3.4.
+Client Configuration_, please make sure that you are connected to at least 3 hosts.
+You can run the following code to get the number of storage hosts you are connected to.
+If it returns an error, it means no host is available yet.**
 ```shell
 sclient.host.ls.length
 ```